Protecting your AOL Account

 Reject or delete unnecessary cookies

 Cookies are small bits of computer code planted in your computer by most websites that you visit.
 They allow websites to collect and store information about your online activity and recognize your computer when you return or visit an affiliated site.
 For example, if you sign on to a website and obtain a username and password, the cookies remember that information for you.
 To get rid of unwanted cookies, clear the cookies in your web browser.

 Safeguard important files and communications

-How do I protect my AOL account from hackers?
+How to protect your AOL account from hackers?

-We want to keep your privacy and security on lockdown.
-The only person who should have access to your account, Username, or email is you.
+Keep your privacy and security on lockdown.
+You should be the only person that has access to your account.
 Below are a few helpful tips that will keep your account secure.
-Also, please check out our Safety and Security page for more information on how best to protect your account.

 Use different passwords